The Board Game Design Course

 Here is where a pledge manager can come in handy.
 Instead of charging shipping during the campaign, you instead import all your backer info to your pledge manager and collect the payment and address for shipping afterwards in your pledge manager.

-This also allows you to finalize your shipping costs after your campaign, which can be helpful, as you may have added extra components or made other changes that altered the size and weight of your box, for example.
+However, using a pledge manager also allows you to finalize your shipping costs after your campaign, which can be helpful, as you may have added extra components or made other changes that altered the size and weight of your box, for example.

 Just make sure you include a fairly accurate estimated shipping cost on your Kickstarter page.
 Otherwise, people might get sticker shock when they see the shipping cost for the first time (or a drastically increased amount) in your pledge manager.
 Nobody likes that kind of surprise!